How to Move to Australia

 Each state has a different set of requirements, so make sure you research them carefully.
 By nominating a state to sponsor you, you are committing to living and working in that particular state for at least 2 years if your visa is granted.

 I lodged my EOI on the 8th of September and received an invitation to apply for the NSW nomination of the 2nd of March – around 6 months waiting time.
 You are given 14 days to submit your application and pay the fee of AU$300.
 Applications are processed within 12 weeks.
 I received my results on the 16th of March, just a week after submitting my application.

 After receiving approval for state sponsorship, you will (FINALLY) be invited to apply for the subclass 190 visa.
 You will be given 60 days to submit your visa application and settle the fee of AU$3,755.
 The processing time for this visa varies, but currently it is at 6 to 9 months.

 During this step, you also need to work on securing your medicals and your police clearance.
 St. Luke’s BGC is an authorized health institution to conduct your full medical exam.
 They charge Php7,750 for the entire health exam, which includes a physical exam, a chest x-ray, and blood and urine work.
 The results will be sent directly to the Australian government and you are not allowed to receive a copy.
 As for your police clearance, head to any NBI office.
 They charge Php130.

 I submitted my application on the 19th of March and received my direct grant on the 13th of July – roughly 4 months.

 I’m looking forward to making the ‘big move’ in February 2019.
-I’m currently trying to get my shit together before I go, but if you have any Qs, feel free to leave a comment below or message me personally.
+I’m currently trying to get my shit together before I go.
+If you have any Qs, feel free to leave a comment below or message me personally.
 I’d love to help anyone else who’s looking to move to Australia.